 Integrated rabbit control in urban and semi-urban areas

-This page provides advice on European rabbit (rabbit) control methods in urban and semi-urban areas where many of the traditional methods of control are not suitable.
+Learn about European rabbit (rabbit) control methods in urban and semi-urban areas where many of the traditional methods of control are not suitable.

 Why manage rabbits?